-- e.
-Length of total prior postal service; - f.
+- f.
 Numerical by the last three (3) or more numbers (using enough numbers to break the tie but not fewer than three (3) numbers) of the employee's social security number, from the lowest to highest, 000 being considered "longest period of service." - Substitutes, Rural Carrier Associates and Rural Carrier Reliefs - a.
 When the "longest period of service" becomes a factor for substitute rural carriers, a tie shall be broken by applying the following factors.
-In each instance, continuous service shall be considered before non-continuous service. - Length of service as a substitute rural carrier; - (2) Length of service as an auxiliary carrier; - (3) Length of service as an Emergency Hire, either as a Designation 74 or Designation 78 (as used prior to July 21, 1981); - (4) Length of total prior postal service; - (5) Numerical by the last three (3) or more numbers (using enough numbers to break the tie but not fewer than three (3) numbers) of the employee's social security number, from lowest to highest, 000 being considered "longest period of service." - b.
+In each instance, continuous service shall be considered before non-continuous service. - (1) Length of service as a substitute rural carrier; - (2) Length of service as an auxiliary carrier; - (3) Length of service as an Emergency Hire, either as a Designation 74 or Designation 78 (as used prior to July 21, 1981); - (4) Length of total prior postal service; - (5) Numerical by the last three (3) or more numbers (using enough numbers to break the tie but not fewer than three (3) numbers) of the employee's social security number, from lowest to highest, 000 being considered "longest period of service." - b.
 When the "longest period of service" becomes a factor for rural carrier associates, a tie shall be broken by applying the following factors.
-In each instance, continuous service shall be considered before non-continuous service. - (1) Length of service as an RCA employee; - (2) Length of service as an RCR employee and/or an auxiliary rural carrier; - (3) Length of service as an Emergency Hire, either as a Designation 74 or a Designation 78 (as used prior to July 21, 1981); - (4) Length of total prior postal service;
+In each instance, continuous service shall be considered before non-continuous service. - (1) Length of service as an RCA employee; - (2) Length of service as an RCR employee and/or an auxiliary rural carrier; - (3) Length of service as an Emergency Hire, either as a Designation 74 or a Designation 78 (as used prior to July 21, 1981); - (4) Length of total prior postal service; - (5) Examination basic score; - (6) Numerical by the last three (3) or more numbers (using enough numbers to break the tie but not fewer than three (3) numbers) of the employee's social security number, from lowest to highest, 000 being considered "longest period of service."